If you’re reading this, you might be a complete beginner or you might be an EPOS pro looking for the right software third or fourth time round.

 - Take general iPad precautions, including a password, and find-my-iPhone software

-We’d probably recommend all of these.
-If you have table service, iPads are very useful to carry around, but otherwise, we sell stands which can be effectively bolted to a bar or workstation; and with a big bolt (always get a big bolt) means that the easiest way for a thief to get at an iPad is to try to break the iPad stand itself or to remove the iPad from its stand.
-Some stands, such as our Bouncepad range, require that the iPad is locked securely inside
+We’d recommend all of these.
+If you have table service, iPads are very useful to carry around, but otherwise, we sell stands which can be effectively bolted to a bar or workstation.
+If you use a big bolt (always get a big bolt), the easiest way for a thief to get at an iPad is to try to break the iPad stand itself or to remove the iPad from its stand.
+Some stands, such as our Bouncepad range, require that the iPad is locked securely inside.

 At night, a prudent security step is removing the iPad from its case altogether, and placing it in a safe or a locked location which is more secure than a shop.